 Acute drop in GFR or rise in urine albumin excretion

 Hematuria or otherwise active urine sediment e.g., dysmorphic red blood cells [RBCs] and cellular casts

 Absence of diabetic retinopathy (DR) in people with type 1 diabetes (DKD is seen in absence of DR in as many as half of people with type 2 diabetes in small series)

 >30% GFR drop in 2-3 months after renin-angiotensin-aldosterone system (RAAS) blockade

 Signs/symptoms of other systemic disease

-Other microvascular complications (retinopathy, neuropathy): Most type 1 diabetics with DKD have DR, which usually precedes kidney disease (reverse is not the case, ie, most DR patients do not have DKD).
-Association between DR and DKD is less certain in type 2 diabetes.
-There is a close association between DR and presence of Kimmelstiel-Wilson nodules on kidney biopsy.
-Type 2 diabetics with DR and proteinuria are most likely to have DKD, while ~30% of type 2 diabetics without DR may have kidney disease due to other etiology.
+Other microvascular complications (retinopathy, neuropathy): Most people with type 1 diabetes and DKD have DR, which usually precedes kidney disease.
+Notably, reverse is not the case, i.e., most DR patients do not have DKD.
+Association between DR and DKD is less predictable in type 2 diabetes.
+In small biopsy series, there appears to be a close association between DR and presence of Kimmelstiel-Wilson nodules on kidney biopsy.
+People with type 2 diabetes with DR and proteinuria are most likely to have DKD, while ~30% of type 2 diabetics without DR may have kidney disease due to other etiology.